bodo-ai/Bodo/docs/docs/faq.md

 ### How does Bodo DataFrames handle security and privacy?

-Since Bodo DataFrmaes runs in your environment, you have complete control over the data and compute resources, ensuring that sensitive information remains secure.
+Since Bodo DataFrames runs in your environment, you have complete control over the data and compute resources, ensuring that sensitive information remains secure.

 ### How does Bodo DataFrames handle fault tolerance and failures?